-Cymat develops innovative materials for industry.
+Cymat develops and sells innovative materials for industry.
 The Company has worldwide rights, through patents and licenses, to produce Stabilized Aluminum Foam ("SAF").
 This ultra-light metallic foam is produced using a proprietary, versatile process in which gas is bubbled into molten-alloyed aluminum containing a dispersion of fine ceramic particles to create foam that is then cast into either flat panels or near-net shapes.
 The result is a material, which is recyclable, with a wide array of features including very low density, mechanical energy absorption, thermal and acoustic insulation, time and temperature insensitivity and has a relatively low cost of production.
 The technology is focused on producing products for 3 major markets: automotive, architecture and blast mitigation industries.
-Cymat markets architectural material under the trademark, "AlusionTM" and automotive and blast mitigation products under the "SmartMetalTM" trademark.
+Cymat markets architectural material under the trademark, "Alusion TM " and energy absorption material, including automotive and blast mitigation products, under the "SmartMetal TM " trademark.